danielneil/Shark/README.md

 See the example [strategy](https://github.com/danielneil/AutomatedTradingPlatform/blob/main/automatedtradingplatform/files/strategies/moving_averages.py).

-The ticker data supplied is only an example (it won't update).
-To see how it could be done, see my other project using [Nifi](https://github.com/danielneil/Using-NiFi-on-Yahoo-Finance).
+The ticker data supplied doesn't refresh.
+If you need it to refresh, see my other project that uses [Nifi](https://github.com/danielneil/Using-NiFi-on-Yahoo-Finance).

 # Setup Instructions